BCLawLibrary/practical-ai-in-30-days/day-24-final-day-a-journey-through-ai-reflections-and-next-steps.md

 ## **🏆 Congratulations\!**

-If you've made it through all 24 days, give yourself a huge pat on the back.
-You've developed a foundation in AI literacy that puts you ahead of most.
+If you've completed all of the activities in this guide, give yourself a huge pat on the back.
+You've developed a foundation in AI literacy that puts you ahead of 99% of people.
 Think of today as the closing ceremonies of our AI exploration journey—a time to reflect, celebrate, and look forward.

 ---